cloudnative-pg/postgres-extensions-containers/BUILD.md

 [Docker Bake](https://docs.docker.com/build/bake/) together with a [GitHub Actions workflow](.github/workflows/bake.yml).

-Although it is not necessary, we recommend you use [GNU Make](https://www.gnu.org/software/make/) to build the images locally as outlined below.

 ## Prerequisites

 Before you begin, ensure that you have met the following